Skip to Main Content

 See the table below for open access author fee discounts or waivers available.

-Publisher Discount Timeframe Instructions/Details
+Publisher Discount Timeframe (inclusive) Instructions/Details

 BioMedCentral/ SpringerOpen 15% ongoing